CLI adapters

 Troubleshooting

 Agent not using CLI adapter.
 Verify the adapter type is set (not “API”).
 Check that the CLI tool is installed and on PATH.
-Check the gateway logs for “CLI adapter” messages.
+Check Exolvra’s logs for “CLI adapter” messages.

 Wrong working directory.
 Check the project’s workspace path (highest priority).
 Check the agent’s default workspace base.
 The fallback is ~/.exolvra/workspaces/{project-name}.

 Permission prompts blocking execution.
-Enable “Skip Permissions” on the agent edit page, or pre-approve tools via Claude Code’s own permission list.
+Enable “Skip Permissions” on the agent edit page, or pre-approve tools via the CLI tool’s own permission list.